 Popular CSA Farming Operation: Juggling Family, Work Team and Farming

-I have worked with Loon Organics for nearly 5 years, beginning at the 6 year mark of their business, through giving birth to 2 sons, navigating extended family illness and loss, while always upgrading their farm, continuing to train and stabilize good farm workers, and providing the best CSA and farmer’s market produce around.
+Our relationship began at the 6 year mark of their business, through giving birth to 2 sons, navigating extended family illness and loss, while always upgrading their farm, continuing to train and stabilize good farm workers, and providing the best CSA and farmer’s market produce around.
 And now they are managing through COVID-19 and doing well, as a successful organic farming business and as a couple.

 This couple sought help to integrate business development and family decision point after birth of first son: